wds4/DCoSL/bounties/curatedLists/phase1.md

 Note that the `ratingTemplateSlug` must be: `nostrCuratedListsCuratorEndorsement`.

+As is the case above, always rely upon the `eventID` field under `nostrParentCuratedListData` rather than the list `name` or `slug` fields.
+Likewise, always rely upon pubkey rather than name or display_name for the rater and ratee.

+For our purposes, the following can be ignored:
+- `confidence` will always be 80%
+- `referenceRegularSliderRating` will always be 100
+- `transitivity` will always be true
+- `contextDAG.slug` will always be `genericRating`
+- `referenceData` should always match the `raterData` (These fields are anticipated to have their uses in future applications!)

 ## User experience

 UX is not my forte so I will be looking for someone with good design instincts.